 Maybe it's the weight loss, lower blood pressure, better concentration or the energy that the Keto Diet is famous for that catches your attention.

 Or, it could be the desire to leap tall buildings in a single bound that makes you want to jump on the Keto train.
 (Disclaimer: Don't try jumping over buildings or onto moving trains.
 The Keto Diet won't turn you into that kind of Super Hero)

 Keto will make you feel gooood.
-I have felt better since I started this diet than I have in years.
+I've felt better since I started Keto than I have in years.